Rosacea is a chronic inflammatory skin condition that affects millions.

 - Rejuvenating Facial Treatments - these 1 hour treatments immediately soothing and repairing with the use of gentle enzymes, AHA's or BHA's to decrease thickening, reduce demodex mites, control pustules and inflammation.
 A re-hydrating and anti-inflammatory complex and mask are used to soothe and repair.

 TREATMENTS at Home - a successful home care regime is critical to the success of controlling the symptoms and flare-ups of rosacea.
-An effective program needs to have 5 components: gentle cleansing, exfoliating with AHA's, BHA's or enzymes, sunscreen and anti-oxidants, anti-inflammatories and hydrators.
+An effective program needs to have 5 components: gentle cleansing, exfoliating with AHA's, BHA's or enzymes, sunscreen and anti-oxidants, anti-inflammatory treatments and hydrators.
 Here is the most successful at home treatments that we have found and have been recommending with great success.
 There are several in each category for client skin type and preference:

 - Gentle Cleansers - To be used morning and night.
 Avoid soap and harsh cleansers that disrupt the skins protective barrier as it is already compromised.